Visas and Permits

 Most class materials and textbooks are included with your course or program fee and will be indicated in the course or program details.
 If you are not sure, contact the program for more specific information.

 Yes, most courses and programs will require you to have access to your own computer.
 Check with your program unit for other possible options.
-High speed wireless Internet access is available throughout the UBC Point Grey campus and at UBC Robson Square.
+High speed wireless Internet access is available throughout the UBC Vancouver campus and at UBC Robson Square.